 Next Step: Enable eco-inclusive enterprises to maximise their positive contributions to socially inclusive and environmentally sustainable development at the local, national and regional levels.

-Who is selected to participate in the SEED Labs?
+Who participates in the SEED Labs

 Participants in the SEED Policy Prototyping Labs are policy-makers and implementers of national and regional public initiatives.
 Prototype development group members and group hosts are chosen based on their expertise and commitment to driving the innovation of policy instruments which support eco-inclusive entrepreneurship in strategic sectors.